Xavopls/Raspberry-kit/README.md

 `docker-compose up -d`

 ## Using it
-Let's assume the Raspberry private address is `192.168.1.23` and we are trying to access it from inside the LAN.
+Let's assume the Raspberry private address is `192.168.1.23` and we are trying to access it from the LAN.

 To access Jellyfin: http://192.168.1.23:8096
 To access Transmission: http://192.168.1.23:9091